 Your academic progress will first be determined at the time you apply for financial aid, and it is evaluated each term thereafter (after grades have been posted).
 Remember that you could be eligible one term and not the next, so you must plan accordingly.
 Academic Renewal is not recognized for financial aid academic progress purposes.
-All previous grades and units including repeated courses will be used in the SAP calculation, even if financial aid was not received.
+All College of the Redwoods grades and units including repeated courses will be used in the SAP calculation, even if financial aid was not received.